vacp2p/research/waku_scalability/waku_scaling.md

 - A03.
 The network topology is a d-regular graph of degree (static): 6
 - A41.
 Delay is calculated based on an upper bound of the expected distance.
 - A42.
 Average delay per hop (static): 0.1s.

-For 100 the average latency is 0.257 s
+- A43.
+Average peer bandwidth (static): 30Mbps.

-For 10k the average latency is 0.514 s (max with sharding) For  1m the average latency is 0.771 s (even in a single shard)
+For 100 users, the expected network-wide dissemination time is 0.301 s For 10k users, the expected network-wide dissemination time is 0.733 s (max with sharding) For  1m users, the expected network-wide dissemination time is 18.578  (in a single shard)

 ------------------------------------------------------------